Rpmac/github-final-project/README.md

 # github-final-project
-Just a exercise for coursera.
+Just a exercise for IBM Educational.